paparazzi/esp8266_udp_firmware/README.md

 For more information also take a look at

-- Documentation on the PICO-ESP can be found: [ on this PicoESP wiki](https://github.com/paparazzi/esp8266_udp_firmware/wiki).
 - This [ESP8266 SDK project on github](https://github.com/esp8266/Arduino)
 - Information about the ESP8266 chip and arduino tools: [esp8266 wiki](https://github.com/esp8266/esp8266-wiki/wiki)